alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Collective repetition can obscure.

-Source repetition repeats in order to keep the source-line visible.
+Source repetition repeats in order to keep the source-line, source event, visible line, citation path, and public path back to Source visible.

 Collective repetition repeats in a way that may make the public path back to the source-line harder to find.

 The question is not whether language repeats.

-The distinction is what repetition does in relation to source, authorship, provenance, citation, boundary, recognition, and public discoverability.
+The distinction is what repetition does in relation to source, authorship, provenance, citation, boundary, recognition, source event, visible line, and public discoverability.

-Source cannot be dissolved by repetition.
+Source cannot be changed by repetition.

-Source cannot be erased by collective framing.
+Source cannot be changed by collective framing.

-Source cannot be absorbed by others pretending source-bound language is collective.
+Source cannot be changed by others pretending source-bound language is collective.

 The source-line remains what it is.

+The source event remains what it is.

+The visible line remains the path back to the source event.

 The risk is not that outsiders change Source.